- Tina Walker M.C.S.P.

 The Power of Loving Touch.

 The power of intentional conscious touch is huge.
-Something small like a hug, a hand massage, can significantly improve the way we feel.
+Something small, like a hug, a hand massage, can significantly improve the way we feel.
 Seniors are often very touch deprived and benefit hugely from having loving touch brought into their lives.

 Touch affects all of us and is vital to feeling connected.
-If we can introduce more healing and intentional touch into our senior's lives it will greatly add to their quality of life.
-It should be noted that for most people this statement is true but it is important to recognize the few for whomever this is not the case.
-This may be due to cultural influences or past history.
-They will make it clear that touch is not something they feel comfortable with.
+If we can introduce more healing and intentional touch into our senior's lives, it will add to their quality of life.
+For most people this statement is correct, but it is important to recognize the few who do not enjoy the sense of being touched.
+This may be because of cultural influences or history.
+They will clarify that touch is not something they feel comfortable with.

 "Too often we underestimate the power of touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around." — Leo Buscaglia in The Way of Conflict.